kvidakov/JavaScript-Vjezbanje/Product Inventory Project/README.txt

 and the last you input the new value for which you wish to update the old value.
 And you click the "Dodaj" button at the end.

-*The special, secret functionality is the drag and drop of the product in the class.
+*There is special, secret functionality, try to find it.
+(Little hint: it's somewhere around the products added in the class: p).
 Try it out ;)